SNHU-CS/CS-330/module02/mod2_tutorials.md

 ### Accessing Vertex Colors in the Vertex and the Fragment Shader

 With the vertex color successfully stored in our VBO, now we need to put them to work in the shader code.
-To do this, we update the vertex shader to look like follows:
+To do this, we update the vertex shader to appear as follows:

     #version 440 core
     layout (location = 0) in vec3 aPos;